Interactions between teaching assistants and students boost engagement in physics labs: Introduction

-Recent studies have shifted the focus to the actions and behaviors of the TA.
-In the tutorials of an introductory physics course, TAs have been shown to initiate the majority of TA-student interactions.\cite{Scherr:2006} In addition, it has been found that the room layout affects the types and frequencies of interactions.\cite{Patitsas:2012} Using a computerized instructor observation tool, West and colleagues\cite{West:2012} demonstrate a wide variation in the types of TA-student interactions that occur in a large-enrolment physics course.
-A detailed study of the content of TA-student interactions was presented by DeBeck and Demaree,\cite{debeck:2012} highlighting that an experienced TA tended to have shorter interactions on average when compared to an inexperienced TA.

-Despite the foci on the beliefs and actions of TAs and instructors with regards to teaching and learning, there has been a lack of research about the relationship between TA actions and student learning.
-From the perspective of the students, the beliefs and attitudes of the TA are not manifest, and instead are primarily communicated by the actions of the instructor.
-Then, studying the relation of a TA's behaviors to the students is a domain in which an effect would be expected.
-Specifically, we seek to evaluate the effect of the TA on students by studying which behaviors of TAs contribute to student motivation, engagement and learning.

-A simplified model of the TA-student relationship that summarizes the above discussion is shown in Fig.~\ref{TA_student}.
-In this model, the TA's attitudes and beliefs influence their teaching style and behaviors in the classroom, which has an effect on student learning and attitudes.
-As shown in the diagram, the dependence goes both ways; for example, the TA may update their teaching style based on the student response.
-As detailed above, much work has been done on TA attitudes and beliefs and the link between these and TA teaching style and behaviors.
-In this paper, we focus on evaluating the links that associate TA behaviours with student learning and attitudes.
+Given the large amount of responsibility TAs have in these courses, the question becomes, what effect do the TAs have on student learning?
+In this study, we focus on two questions of interest: How do TA behaviors in the lab affect student engagement and, in turn, what is the relationship between this engagement and learning in the physics lab?
+(See Figure~\ref{TA_student}.)
+As explained further below, our focus on student engagement stems from the fact that engagement has been found to be a significant predictor of learning.\cite{kuh2008unmasking,pace1990undergraduates} Studying these relationships will contribute to an understanding of the wider question of how TAs affect students and student learning in the classroom and may provide evidence for the effectiveness of particular instructional strategies.

-We note that there are many other factors, not included in this model, that influence both TA behavior and student learning and attitudes.
-For example, a TA may believe that a friendly and interactive style will benefit students, but their personality may cause them to behave differently in the classroom.
-As another example, it may be that a student is very motivated in a particular course due to a personal interest in the material and not because of any instructor's actions.
-Despite these limitations, this model conveys a simplified representation of the relationship between TAs and students.
+Clearly, there are many other factors, not included in the model of Figure~\ref{TA_student}, that influence student engagement and learning.
+For example, it may be that a student is very motivated in a particular course due to a personal interest in the material and not because of the actions of the TAs.
+Also, TA behaviors may affect learning directly, not through engagement.
+For example, an enthused or clear TA may be more effective.
+Despite these limitations, this model conveys a simplified representation of the relationship between TAs, students, and learning that is the focus of our current investigation.